-At the Azrieli School of Architecture and Urbanism, we prepare students for a future in the profession and provide an extraordinary foundation for a multitude of interdisciplinary and related design fields.
-Our Master in Architectural Studies (MAS) program is a 6-credit, non-accredited degree for students interested in pursuing in-depth architectural research.
-Should students wish to continue on their research path, the MAS will serve as a prerequisite to enter the PhD in Architecture.
-All of our programs stress creativity and innovation within theoretical and practical parameters.
-Graduates within the School can also pursue a Graduate Diploma in Architectural Conservation.
+The Azrieli School of Architecture & Urbanism prepares students for a future in the profession and provides an extraordinary foundation for a multitude of interdisciplinary and related design fields.
+Our Master in Architectural Studies (MAS) program is a 6-credit, non-accredited degree for students interested in pursuing in-depth investigations of matters of architectural concern as a preparation for academic research.
+The program aims at developing multidisciplinary and multimethod approaches to individual scholarship.
+The MAS can serve as a prerequisite to enter the PhD in Architecture.
+All of our programs emphasize creativity and innovation within theoretical and practical parameters.
+Graduates within the Azrieli School can also pursue a Graduate Diploma in Architectural Conservation.

-Read this message from Jill Stoner, Director of the Azrieli School of Architecture and Urbanism.
+Read this message from the Director of the Azrieli School of Architecture & Urbanism.